Illustration look & feel

 Kindercare: Extending content & support beyond the school day

-Kindercare, one the largest daycare providers in the US, asked us to help re-define their existing education and content strategy, thus extending the meaningful experiences they provide during the day.
-This consisted of two parts; plan & design the content, as well as evaluate & refine customer journeys.
+KinderCare, one of the largest daycare providers in the U.S., asked us to help redefine their education and content strategy—extending the meaningful experiences they offer beyond the classroom.
+We focused on two areas: designing engaging content and refining the customer journey.

 PROJECT OVERVIEW